STU-IT/cc-base/README.md

 # cc-base
-Base iage for crosscompiling with CLANG/CMAKE
+Base image for crosscompiling with CLANG/CMAKE